-WebObjects Application Wizard Choose type of assistance in your Java project Available Assistance C Direct to Java Client Create a full-featured Java client application with database access.
+WebObjects Application Wiz ard f assistance in your Java project Available Assistance C Direct to Java Client Create a full-featured Java client application with database access.
 C Direct to Web Create a full-featured application with database access.
+C Direct to Web Services Create a full-featured application with Web Services access.
 C Wizard Create a working Main component with database access.
-C Java Client Create a Java client application with database access.
-None Create a basic application (with or without database access) that you design yourself.
-Ca ancel < Back Next > Finish
+C Java Client Create a Java client application with database access. • None Create a basic application (with or without database access) that you design yourself.
+Ca ncel < Back Next > Finish

-9. For Available Assistance, choose None.
+9. For Available Assistance, choose None, and click Next.

-If you are developing an application that accesses a database, you may wish to use one of the levels of assistance that WebObjects provides.
-For more information on these options, see "Creating a WebObjects Database Application" (page 59).
+If you are developing an application that accesses a database, provides or accesses a web service, or runs as a Java Swing client, you may wish to use one of the levels of assistance that WebObjects provides.
+For more information on accessing a database, see "Creating a WebObjects Database Application" (page 45).